 Grade Appeal Policy

-A Grade Appeal Policy, developed by faculty, provides a structured mechanism to protect students and faculty when a student disputes a final course grade.
+A Grade Appeal Policy provides a structured mechanism to protect students and faculty when a student disputes a final course grade.
 It is intended to balance the right of students to a grading system that is free from inaccurate, unfair, arbitrary or capricious evaluation, while supporting the right of faculty to determine course criteria and grades.

 The only acceptable grounds for appealing a final course grade are: